emca-it/ITRS-Log-Analytics-7.x/12-00-00-Integration_with_AD/12-00-00-Integration_with_AD.md

 # Integration with OpenLDAP (version 7.0.2 and newer)

-To use Open LDAP authorization, install or update ITRS Log Analytics 7.0.2.
+To use OpenLDAP authorization, install or update ITRS Log Analytics 7.0.2.

 ## Configuration